Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Quick Answer

 The most common emergency loan mistakes include skipping rate comparisons, borrowing more than needed, and ignoring total repayment costs.
-As of July 2025, payday loans carry APRs averaging 400%, while personal loans average 21.5% — a gap that costs borrowers thousands when they act on panic instead of data.
+Payday loans carry APRs averaging 400%, while personal loans average 21.5% — a gap that costs borrowers thousands when they act on panic instead of data.

 Emergency loan mistakes are most likely to happen in the first 30 minutes of a financial crisis, when urgency overrides judgment.
 According to the Consumer Financial Protection Bureau’s research on short-term lending, more than 80% of payday loans are rolled over or renewed within two weeks — a direct consequence of borrowing without a repayment plan.